arvinseeva/plotly-challenge/README.md

 For the additional task, we were asked to adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.

+This also involved modifying the code from 0 to 9.